camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

   </TabItem>
 </Tabs>

-### Testing Installation with Payment Example Application
+### Testing installation with payment example application

-For testing your installation with the deployment of a sample application, refer to the [Installing Payment Example guide](../../guides/installing-payment-example.md).
+To test your installation with the deployment of a sample application, refer to the [installing payment example guide](../../guides/installing-payment-example.md).

 ### Advanced topics